IMPORTANT UPDATE: Landlords and tenants with protected commercial leases during COVID-19 (coronavirus) emergency period

 - provide accurate and sufficient information to enable negotiations, and

 - not use or share any information provided to you except where expressly allowed or beyond the purpose it is provided.

-Both parties need to negotiate reducing the rent however they must be in line with the Act and the National Code .
+Both parties need to negotiate reducing the rent and negotiations in line with the Act and the National Code.